-This Management Discussion & Analysis ("MD&A") of Kootenay Silver Inc. and its subsidiaries (referred to as the "Company" or "Kootenay") was prepared by management as at May 20, 2020 and was reviewed and approved by the Audit Committee of the Board of Directors of Kootenay.
-The following discussion of performance, financial condition and future prospects should be read in conjunction with the interim consolidated financial statement for the three months ended March 31, 2020 and annual audited consolidated financial statements for the year ended December 31, 2019 and 2018, and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion & Analysis ("MD&A") of Kootenay Silver Inc. and its subsidiaries (referred to as the "Company" or "Kootenay") was prepared by management as at May 25, 2021 and was reviewed and approved by the Board of Directors of Kootenay.
+The following discussion of performance, financial condition and future prospects should be read in conjunction with the consolidated interim financial statements for the three months ended March 31, 2021 and the audited consolidated financial statement for the year ended December 31, 2020 and 2019, and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 The information provided herein supplements but does not form part of the Financial Statements.
-This discussion covers the three months ended March 31, 2020, and the subsequent period up to the date of issue of this MD&A. Additional information relating to the Company is available at www.sedar.com.
+This discussion covers the three months ended March 31, 2021, and the subsequent period up to the date of issue of this MD&A. Additional information relating to the Company is available at www.sedar.com.